* Planning * Places To Go * Where To Eat * Accommodation * Getting Around

 Make sure you head up to Level 3 and check out the M&M's store too!
 There are lots of large M&M characters to have your photo taken with!

-We really enjoyed Singapore, we were only there a few days, so there is so much more to see.
+We really enjoyed Singapore, we have been twice now and can't wait to visit again.
 It is a little more expensive than a trip to Bali or Thailand, but it's a safe, clean, friendly destination with world class attractions, service, shopping & dining.
 It's a fantastic place to holiday with family, there are so many fun things to do and see we will definitely be going back again and again!